khalidmammadov/spark/README.md

 You can find the latest Spark documentation, including a programming guide, on the [project web page](https://spark.apache.org/documentation.html).
 This README file only contains basic setup instructions.
+Test

 ## Building Spark